prahladyeri/prahladyeri.github.io/_posts/2016-02-16-minimal-debian-desktop-setup.md

 ---
 layout: post
-title: "How to assemble a fast and minimal Debian Desktop using Openbox"
+title: How to assemble a fast and minimal Debian Desktop using Openbox
 tags: debian linux
 ---